 Black Spot Disease

-Because this parasite affects the skin of a fish when their eggs try to burrow in, your fish will start to form hard cysts to protect themselves – these will look very dark or black.
-Another sign to look for if you feel this is the problem, is that your fish may start to flick themselves because of the irritation caused.
+Because this parasite affects the skin when their larvae try to burrow in, your fish will start to form hard cysts to protect themselves – these will look very dark or black.
+Another sign to look for if you feel this is the problem, is your goldfish may start to flick and rub themselves because of the irritation caused.

 If you think the reason for turning black may be black spot disease, you need to remove the snails from the tank for a while to try and stop the parasite from continuing its life cycle.

 The most common reasons behind a goldfish turning black are very natural and are no cause for concern, but it’s always worth considering the risk of disease and checking the ammonia levels in your goldfish tank.

 Both of these issues can be solved fairly quickly and easily, and will make a huge difference to the life and health of your fish, so double check if they could be problems in your tank before putting any black spots down to natural changes in the pigments of the skin.